-Most sales go smoothly, but occasionally there maby be a problem.
+Most sales go smoothly, but occasionally there may be be a problem.
 Our resolution process helps buyers and sellers resolve issues with items.

 If your buyer reports not receiving an item, you'll be given options for responding to the case.
 Once a buyer files a case, you must reply within 3 business days or we will handle the case.